mseehafer/PyProtolinc/docs/source/concepts/state_models.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In ``PyProtolinc`` the states in a states model are essentially represented by a Python ``IntEnum``.
+In ``PyProtolinc`` the states in a states model are essentially represented by a Python ``IntEnum`` which is implictly inherited through the abstract base class ``AbstractStateModel``.
-As an example recall the first example above and then let's have a look at the following class from the module ``pyprotolinc.models.model_annuity_runoff`` which looks as follows::
+As an example recall the first example above and then let's have a look at the following class from the module ``pyprotolinc.models.state_models`` which looks as follows::

+    from pyprotolinc.models.state_models import AbstractStateModel

     @unique
-    class AnnuityRunoffStates(IntEnum):
+    class AnnuityRunoffStates(AbstractStateModel):
         """ A state model consisting of two states:
             - DIS1 (=0) representing the annuity phase
             - DEATH (=1)